Frame24/popnailscz-nextjs/README.md

 ## License

-This project is licensed under a customized version of the MIT License specifically for Popnail CZ.
+This project is licensed under a customized version of the MIT License specifically for Popnailscz.
 The client has full rights to use, modify, and distribute the code as needed for internal purposes.
 See the [LICENSE](LICENSE) file for details.

 ## Contributing

-This project was developed for Popnail CZ by АСУРСОФТ and is intended solely for the client's internal use.
+This project was developed for Popnailscz by АСУРСОФТ and is intended solely for the client's internal use.
 External contributions are not being accepted at this time.

 ## Contact